This post may contain affiliate links. Please read my disclosure policy.

 The sauce is a blend of white miso, sesame oil, lemon, ginger and sriracha sauce you whisk up until smooth and creamy.

-I first developed this recipe using Annie Chun’s Organic Udon Noodles, and honestly, since then I’ve been craving it at least once a week.
+I first developed this recipe using organic pre-cooked udon noodles, and honestly, since then I’ve been craving it at least once a week.

 About udon noodles